A1.29: Physical states and sensations

 • Nos sentimos relajados después de meditar juntos.
 (We feel relaxed after meditating together.)

-Practical Dialogues
+Practical Dialogues for Everyday Situations

-• At the office after work
+• At the office after work: expressing tiredness and needing rest.

-• At the gym after exercise
+• At the gym: sharing feelings after exercise.

 These lessons would not be possible without our amazing partners🙏